Mississippi was the last state in the U.S. to feature the Confederate emblem on its flag. The state adopted a new flag on June 2020.

 “Congress shall make no law…abridging the freedom of speech.”
 (First Amendment)

 This administration is always talking of solutions to regulate –read ABRIDGE– speech.
-They ought to understand once and for all that they must leave people and their freedom of speech alone because if this legally unrealistic discourse goes on it should be clear that they are not going to find solutions as they are a constitutional problem in its own right.
+They ought to understand once and for all that they must leave people and their freedom of speech alone because if this constitutionally unrealistic discourse goes on it will be clear they are not going to find solutions as they are a constitutional problem in its own right.

 The only available solution is to amend or repeal Section 230, which Donald Trump already contemplated.
-They don’t want to say they are walking on his footprints.
+They don’t want to say they are walking on Trump’s footprints.

 To “hold platforms accountable” for spreading misinformation.
 (Reclaim the Net)